 Beam angle matters because coverage is an essential aspect of what makes a useful red-light therapy device, the more coverage, the better.
 A beam angle too broad means the LED loses intensity and, therefore, its benefit.
 If the beam angle is too narrow, you’re most likely not getting enough coverage and need to have a greater distance to your device.
 With a controlled beam angle, we can emit the light in an even and tighter manner and help focus it precisely onto the area it is supposed to be at your body.
 With a lot of other devices out there, you have the light kind of all over the room, which is a tremendous atmospheric scenario but not an efficient treatment setting.
 The LEDs in our devices come equipped with a 30-degree beam angle to ensure you’re getting the right intensity and coverage at the same time.
 Usually we provide you with a bunch of studies on all topics we write about, here science still did not catch up so far and parameters in scientific work and not standardized.

 What are you waiting for?
 There’s no one like us

-We recently relaunched after being successfully SOLD OUT in January of this year.
+We recently relaunched after being successfully SOLD OUT in January of 2020.
 Be the first one to get your hands on this fine piece of innovation.
 We made work of the feedback we got over the last past year, used our expertise in psychology and lighting design and made magic.
+Get your Luminousred now.